-Dashdevs team keep up on technology trends and constantly improve our expertise.
-We’ve noticed the gaining popularity of Flutter, moreover, we got caught by its promising potential.
+Dashdevs team keeps up on technology trends and constantly improve our expertise.
+We’ve noticed the gaining popularity of Flutter and got caught by its promising potential.
 For that reason, we assigned a riveting task for ourselves — to find out how to make the right decisions in favor of one of the technologies and looked at this topic from the product owner’s point of view.

 For building natively rendering mobile applications for iOS and Android.

 2. What React Native has under the hood?

 3. What are the cool apps made with React Native?

 4. How long does it take to start coding with React Native?